jlinoff/PgBarcodeScanner/README.md

 The source code is distributed under the MIT license so you are free to use it any way that you like.

-Here are the basic command that I used:
+Here are the basic commands that I used to create it:

     $ cd ~/work/apps
     $ ionic state PgBarcodeScanner tabs